gofunky/siteleaf-updater/README.md

 However, pages usually stand alone without a dependency to or from the project files.
 Hence, there might be numerous commits that cause an avoidable overhead to merges, CI, and pulls.

-### 2. Host it on a separate branch
+### 2. Host it on a dedicated branch

-Hosting the pages on a separate branch (e.g., `gh-pages`) has the benefit that this beforementioned overhead is avoided.
+Hosting the pages on a dedicated branch (e.g., `gh-pages`) has the benefit that this beforementioned overhead is avoided.
 Separate concerns are rooted in separate trees, just as it is supposed to be.
 However, normally, developers only want to publish their README with a few additions.
 There is no integrated way or known method in GitHub to sync the README file without hooks or different workarounds.